Tubbz-alt/betsapi-gitbook/docs/README.md

 3600 requests per hour.

-You can pay extra 50$ to setup standalone server with 199,999 requests per hour.
+You can buy **Volume Packages** to increase the hourly rate limitation from 199,999 to 799,999 requests per hour.

 You can check the values in headers: